arunanshub/git-credential-netconf/README.md

 # About `.netconf` file

-`.netconf` can be used as a direct replacement of `.netrc` file, with the advantage of being more convenient to use.
+`.netconf` can be used as a direct replacement for `.netrc` file, with the advantage of being more convenient to use.

 ## The section name